The Fox Tucson Theatre address is: 17 W Congress St Tucson, AZ 85701

 Will Call is the designated line where patrons who have pre-purchased tickets either online or by phone can pick them up the day of the show.
 Will Call Tickets can also be picked up anytime the Box Office is open.
 If coming to a show, there is no need to pick up your Will Call Tickets in advance – just come to the Will Call window when you arrive for the show (but feel free to give yourself a bit of extra time in case there is a line at Will Call)!
 Tickets are organized alphabetically by the last name, so make sure you take note of the will call signs which indicate at which window your tickets will be located.
 Will Call windows are located at the box office.

-Please bring a photo ID and your confirmation email or order # when you pick up your tickets at the box office Will Call.
+Please bring a photo ID OR your confirmation email/order # when you pick up your tickets at the box office Will Call.